Micro Master's Degree in Strategic Human Resource Management

 • Accreditation of Prior Experiential Learning for Qualification (APELQ) certified from Paris-U for credit and tuition fee transfer

-Because the program is accredited and recognized, students can easily use certified in the working environment and have many opportunities for career advancement.
-In addition, in case if you want to study for a university degree, students can convert all credits and the full tuition fee when participating in the program Paris-U.
+Because the program is accredited and recognized, students can easily use permitted in the working environment and have many opportunities for career advancement.
+In addition, if you want to study for a university degree, students can convert all credits and the full tuition fee when participating in the program Paris-U.

 Université Libérale de Paris’s Micro Master Degree means: